Chapter 1. Student Orientation

 Sec.
 1–201.
 Duties of Director

-The director, in direct coordination with the Offices of the Provost, Vice President for Student Affairs, and Dean of Students, shall actively guide, plan, implement and evaluate the programs and services designed to introduce incoming students to the University.
-In carrying out their responsibilities, the director is administratively responsible to and will report to the dean of students.
+The director, in direct coordination with the Offices of the Provost and Vice President for Student Affairs, shall actively guide, plan, implement, and evaluate the programs and services designed to introduce incoming students to the University.
+In carrying out their responsibilities, the director is administratively responsible to and will report to the vice president of student affairs.

 Subchapter 1–300.
 Student Conduct